GraphSkeleton/GraphSkeleton/README.md

 ```

 ### GNN Deployment
-We provide a GraphSAGE training and evaluation pipline as the GNN deployment demo.
+We provide a GraphSAGE training \& evaluation pipline as the GNN deployment demo. hyper-parameters "cut: no, zip" indicates deployment on origianl graph or skeleton graph.
+Please specify the "file_path" with the corrsponding original or skeleton graph data path in `dgraph_sage.py`:

 ```
-python xinye_compression.py
+python dgraph_sage.py --cut no --batch-size 65536 --lr 0.005 --epoch 200 --num-layers 3 --iter 10 # deployment on original graph
+python dgraph_sage.py --cut zip --batch-size 65536 --lr 0.005 --epoch 200 --num-layers 3  --iter 10 # deployment on skeleton graph
 ```